What is Social Media Monitoring? Best Practices and Powerful Tools

 16 Develop and maintain good monitoring habits

 The most important part of social media monitoring is consistency.
 Consistently check-in.
 Consistently clean up your results.
 Consistently respond and react.

 Monitoring different social media platforms save you an extensive amount of time (you don’t need to scour the web to retrieve results yourself), but it should be an active process on your end, too.

 Otherwise, it would be like buying a pair of eyeglasses, expecting to see better… and then continuously bumping into table corners because you keep your glasses inside your drawer.

 What would be the point of that?

-We’ve gone through each of the 38 social media monitoring tips that I’ve compiled for you – I tried to cover different parts of the process – let me know if there’s anything that you’d like to know about in more detail.
+We’ve gone through each of the 16 social media monitoring tips that I’ve compiled for you.
+I tried to cover different parts of the process.

 - Create a general social media monitoring plan before you create a project

-- Sign up for a free trial and choose a social media monitoring tool that suits your needs and your budget
+- Choose a tool that suits your needs and your budget

 - Choose your keywords thoughtfully